farukalamai/advanced-computer-vision-engineer-roadmap-2024/README.md

 CUDA is an API developed by Nvidia for parallel computing and graphical processing that uses GPU to boost performance.

-DeepFace

-DeepFace is a deep learning platform system created by Facebook in 2014.
-It excels at identifying faces in images.

 PyTorch